ANCHORS FOR FACILITATORS

 How we play is just as important as why we play.

 The golden rule applies.
-We respect others as we would like to be respected.
+Respect others as you would like to be respected.

 This is a place of sharing, listening, and learning.
-We ask and answer questions with the desire to be understood and to understand, not judge.
+Ask and answer questions with the desire to be understood and to understand, not judge.

-We are limited in what we know, say, and do.
-We come from different backgrounds and speak from different contexts.
-At the same time, we remain open to all the different perspectives that will be shared.
+Be honest about yourself and your limits.
+At the same time, remain open to all the different perspectives that will be shared.

 This is a safe space and we need your help to keep it safe.
-We share openly and honestly, knowing that our mutual respect for privacy is what enables us to have meaningful conversations.
+Share openly and honestly, knowing that our mutual respect for privacy is what enables us to have meaningful conversations.